gulshan-ara/CM3070_Final_Project/README.md

 # "i-do" task manager mobile application

-## Managee your tasks along with a hair care routine.
+## Manage your tasks along with a hair care routine.

 This project is built for the assignment of CM3070 Final Project module of University of London.
 A task manager mobile application is built by using -
 * React Native